Anyaleef/haifa-stadium-schedule-monitor/README.md

 > [!CAUTION]
 > **Disclaimer:** This is an independent, unofficial community project and is not affiliated with or endorsed by Sammy Ofer Stadium.
-## Disclaimer

-This is an independent, unofficial, private project and is not affiliated with, endorsed by, or operated by Haifa Stadium or Sammy Ofer Stadium.

 ## Why I built this